Christopher G. Cavoli: Command of US Army Europe

 He assumed command of United States Army Europe in a ceremony on 18 January 2018 after being confirmed by the Senate for promotion to lieutenant general on 20 December 2017.

 On 1 July 2020, Cavoli was nominated and confirmed by the Senate on 30 September 2020, for appointment to the rank of general, and assignment as the commanding general of United States Army Europe and Africa, combining the originally separate Army commands.
 He assumed his new command in Germany on 1 October 2020 and was formally promoted by Army Vice Chief of Staff Joseph M. Martin at the Pentagon on 7 October, with an effective date-of-rank on 1 October.

 Defender-Europe 21, one of the largest U.S.-Army, NATO-led military exercises in Europe in decades, began in mid-March 2021 and lasted until June 2021.
 It included "nearly simultaneous operations across more than 30 training areas" in Estonia, Bulgaria, Romania, Kosovo and other countries.
 Cavoli said that "While we are closely monitoring the COVID situation, we’ve proven we have the capability to train safely despite the pandemic."

 SACEUR

 In May 2022, his nomination to succeed General Tod Wolters as commander of United States European Command and Supreme Allied Commander Europe was approved by the Senate.
 He assumed command on 4 July 2022.
 Secretary-General of NATO Jens Stoltenberg took the opportunity to remark on his "entirely new family of NATO defence plans" which had been approved at the 2022 NATO Madrid summit and said "You were quite simply the right leader, at the right post, at the right time."
+Cavoli is the author of a 4000-page plan to discuss at the 2023 Vilnius Summit for updating NATO's military commands and preparations.

+General Cavoli retired from the United States Army in July 2025 after a 38-year career, concluding his service as Supreme Allied Commander Europe (SACEUR) and Commander of U.S. European Command.
+His retirement was formalized during change of command ceremonies in Stuttgart, Germany, and Mons, Belgium, where he transferred command of both organizations to U.S. Air Force Gen. Alexus G. Grynkewich.

 Awards and decorations

 Personal life

-Cavoli is married to Christina (née Dacey) of Fairfax, Virginia, and have two sons, Alex and Nick.
+Cavoli is married with two sons, Alex and Nick.
 A speaker of French, Italian, and Russian, he is a Foreign Area Officer with a concentration on Eurasia.